-Therefore, in presenting a parametric model for demand on the nonconvex budget set, this article proposes the use of Bayesian analysis to make the following contributions: (i) the construction of an efficient MCMC algorithm with an efficient blanket based on the Hermite-Hadamard integral inequality and the power-mean inequality: (ii) the explicit consideration of the (highly nonlinear) separability condition, which often makes numerical likelihood maximization difficult: and (iii) the introduction of normal disturbance into the discrete/continuous choice model.
+In presenting a parametric model for demand under decreasing block rate pricing, this article proposes the use of Bayesian analysis to make the following contributions: (i) the construction of an efficient MCMC algorithm with an efficient blanket based on the Hermite-Hadamard integral inequality and the power-mean inequality: (ii) the explicit consideration of the (highly nonlinear) separability condition, which often makes numerical likelihood maximization difficult: and (iii) the introduction of normal disturbance into the discrete/continuous choice model on the nonconvex budget set.

 Using the proposed method, we analyze the residential gas demand function and evaluate the effect of price schedule changes.
-We do not consider the substitution between residential gas and electricity because our main interest is the demand function on the nonconvex budget set.
+The substitution between residential gas and electricity will be left for the future work because our main interest is the demand function under decreasing block rate pricing.

 This article is organized as follows.
-Section 2 describes the demand function based on the discrete/continuous choice approach, introduces two stochastic terms, and derives the corresponding likelihood function with the separability condition.
-Section 3 discusses the Bayesian approach and its MCMC algorithm with an efficient blanket.
+Section 2 explains the consumer's choice problem under one fixed unit price, describes that under the decreasing block rate pricing, and derives the demand function under decreasing block rate pricing based on the discrete/continuous choice approach.
+Then, Section 3 describes the corresponding statistical model and its likelihood function, with the discussion of the separability condition.
+In Section 4, we discuss the Bayesian approach and its MCMC algorithm with an efficient blanket.
 We also evaluate the adequacy of the proposed blankets.
-Section 4 estimates the Japanese residential gas demand function and evaluates the effect of price schedule changes.
-Section 5 concludes the study.
+Section 5 estimates the Japanese residential gas demand function and evaluates the effect of price schedule changes.
+Section 6 concludes the study.

-Figure 1: A three-block decreasing block rate pricing.
+Figure 1: A uniform price system.